Culture and Imperialism | How does Edward Said relate the two?

 “Imperialism is a policy of extending a country’s power beyond its own borders for the purpose of exploiting other lands and other peoples by establishing economic, social or political control over them.”Solomon Modell

 It is the best definition for imperialism though it has been defined negatively.
 Imperialism has no positivity so far as its practice in history is concerned.
 There is nothing new in the above-said definition except the purpose i.e. “exploiting other lands”.
 Solomon Modell believes that imperialism exploits the occupied lands so does Edward Said.

 This definition is enough to define imperialism.
 Edward Said extends it while saying that every practice followed to rule distant territories is called imperialism.

 Real Definition of Culture and Imperialism by Said:

-Edward Said has something more to say; it was believed that imperialism is good for every country, whether it is “imperializer-country” or “imperialized-country” as it is a technique to civilize the uncivilized nations.
+Edward Said has something more to say; it was believed that imperialism was good for every country, whether“imperializer-country” or “imperialized-country” as it is a technique to civilize the uncivilized nations.
 Edward said does not support it.
 He says that imperialism ruins a nation, its culture as well as its people.
 It can be witnessed in post-colonial literature.
 The author has referred a novel in this regard: “Heart of Darkness”, which shows the real face of imperialism.
 The very best lines of the essay/lecture in the context of the true meaning of imperialism are:-

 “Neither imperialism, nor colonialism is a simple act of accumulation and acquisition.
 It’s not just a matter of going out there and getting a territory, and sitting on it.
 Both of these practices are supported and even impelled by impressive cultural formations that include ideas that certain territories require and beseech domination. ”Edward Said – Culture and Imperialism